 Adventure lovers will find lots to do in the gorgeous mountain town of Courmayeur, Italy, in both summer and winter.

 Where is Courmayeur?

-Courmayeur is a famous alpine resort in on the north-west edge of Italy, bordering France and Switzerland and boasting stunning views of Mont Blanc.
+Courmayeur is a famous alpine resort on the northwest edge of Italy, bordering France and Switzerland and boasting stunning views of Mont Blanc.
 No matter the season, there are plenty of alpine adventures from hiking to skiing and mountain views with a touch of mountaineering history waiting for you.

 In winter, Courmayeur is a popular ski destination with all its snow-capped mountains.
-In summer, lots of people hiking the Tour du Mont Blanc stop in Courmayeur.
+In summer, lots of people doing our Self-Guided Tour du Mont Blanc stop in Courmayeur for a rest day.

 The town is charming, Courmayeur restaurants are cozy and serve excellent food, and there’s a lot to do whether you want to stay in the town center or up up up the snow-caped mountains.

 Weather in Courmayeur

 At an elevation of 1,224 m (4,016 ft), Courmayeur has the typical alpine climate.
 Winter is cold and generally snowy, perfect for a day of skiing, while the summer season is usually short and pleasantly cool with all-around amazing views and plenty of outdoor activities to do!

 Things to do in Courmayeur, Italy, in Summer

-Treat yourself with one of the most spectacular cablecars rides in the Alps, from Courmayeur up to Punta Helbronner at 3,466m (11,371ft).
+Treat yourself to one of the most spectacular cablecar rides in the Alps, from Courmayeur up to Punta Helbronner at 3,466m (11,371ft).

 This tour includes your Skyway ticket and a 3-course lunch “Buffet Alpino” near the Pavillon du Mont Frety Station.
 You’re free to explore on your own the rest of the time.
 Here are a few suggestions (note: additional entrance fees apply)